 "Why do the anti-authoritarians not confine themselves to crying out against political authority, the state?
-All socialists are agreed that the state, and with it political authority, will disappear as a result of the coming social political character and become mere administrative functions of watching over social interests.
+All socialists are agreed that the state, and with it political authority, will disappear as a result of the coming social revolution, that is, that public functions will lose their political character and become mere administrative functions of watching over social interests.
 But the anti-authoritarians demand that the political state be abolished at one stroke, even before the social relations that gave birth to it have been destroyed.
 They demand that the first act of the social revolution shall be the abolition of authority.